dmarticus/dmarticus.github.io/_posts/2026-01-28-what-I-talk-about-when-I-talk-about-posthog.md

 I'm shifting my focus toward product engineering.
 I want to get closer to our users and think more directly about business impact.
 Feature flags is already a sticky product, which is solid for something that isn't a daily-use feature.
 But our activation rate is lower than I'd like.
 There's a gap between people who express interest during onboarding and people who actually end up using the product.
 That gap feels like an opportunity.

 I want to understand why people bounce.
 I want to make the product so good that trying it feels effortless.
-I want PostHog to be the obvious choice when someone thinks "I need a feature flagging solution that's robust, has useful features, and is easy to work with."
-There's real business upside if we can close the gap between interest and adoption, and I'm excited to focus on it directly.
+I want PostHog to be the obvious choice for teams who care about feature flags and want to understand what those flags actually do.

 This is different work than writing Rust services.
 It's more ambiguous, more user-facing, more tied to metrics I can't fully control.
 I'm excited to learn how to be good at it.